Aura Identity Theft Protection Review

 Aura hasn’t been around as long as some other services – the company was founded in 2019.
 It has become one of the fastest growing identity protection services in the country, though.
 A lot of that has to do with the level of protection the company provides.
 Aura offers robust identity and credit monitoring and, in addition, provides comprehensive digital protections to safeguard its users from existing and emerging online threats.

 This is a company that hasn’t been content just to disrupt the industry.
 Now that it has established itself, it’s begun to innovate.
 For example, Aura recently purchased Circle Parents Control, a platform that lets parents set screen time limits and create customizable content filters.
 Additionally, the company has added AI-powered protections against spam calls.
 Both of these features are included in Aura’s family plan.
-Recently, the company even slashed that plan’s price.
+And recently, the company took the unusual step of slashing that plan’s price.
 In fact, Aura continues cutting its prices across the board on every plan.
+How many companies can you say that about?

 FYI: Aura subscriptions also include malware protection, a safe browsing tool, and access to a virtual private network.